googlearchive/solutions-mobile-backend-starter-java/README.md

    * Download [log4j-1.2.17.jar](http://logging.apache.org/log4j/1.2/download.html) file.

-8. Create a Web Application Project on Eclipse, select File > New > Web Application Project to show New Web Application Project dialog.
+8. Create a Web Application Project on Eclipse, select New Web Application Project from the Google Plugin for Eclipse.
+This blue icon is located in the upper left hand corner of your Eclipse client.
+The New Web Application Project dialog should appear.
 Enter the followings:

    - Enter Project Name: MobileBackend
    - Enter Package Name: com.google.cloud.backend